 The opening sequence of Wonder Woman 1984 is epic full of gorgeous cinematography, action and a peek into a very important life lesson for a young Diana from Hippolyta (Connie Nielsen)and and mentor Antiope (Robin Wright).
 The attention to detail regarding the 80’s is hysterically nostalgic full of TransAm joy riding, fanny packs, infomercial, parachute pants, jazzercise in the mall, video games and leg warmers.
 Diana’s entrance on screen in the mall taking down criminals is classic Wonder Woman in wedge heels accenting her signature costume.
 After the re-emergence of Steve (Chris Pine) and Diana’s attempt to acquaint him with 1984 with an escalator and train ride in DC Metro and dressing him for the occasion the film becomes a little stiff in the middle.

-Enter Kristen Wiig as Barbara, who provides Gadot with the perfect protagonist, wanting nothing more than to be seen.
-The chemistry is the highlight of the film and made for some exciting sparring scenes between actors verbally and physically.
-More than anything WW84 succeeds for that reason and Pedro Pascal.
+Enter Kristen Wiig as Barbara, who provides Gadot with the perfect protagonist, wants nothing more than to be seen.
+Chemistry serves as a highlight of the film and made for some exciting sparring scenes between actors verbally and physically.
+More than anything, WW84 succeeds for that reason and Pedro Pascal.
 As Max Stone, he leaves the audience with a very much needed lesson of how power and greed can destroy the earth and those who inhabit.
 The truth is powerful…trust it.
 What is my truth about this film?
 Kindness goes a long way.
 Just the those men in the grocery store who were intent on being nasty for no good reason, their words and how they are facilitated can be very powerful if they are indeed truthful.
 Loved seeing my peeps Natasha Rothwell and Ravi Patel – just wish their characters had more to do.
 Last, but certainly not least let me give a shout out to the over 100 stunt performers who contributed their talent and skill to this film.
-I t wouldn’t have gone off without a hitch if not for their expertise and excellence.
+It wouldn’t have gone off without a hitch if not for their expertise and excellence.

 Patty Jenkins and Gal Gadot teamed up once again producing a film with so many messages that it was hard to keep up with which one take away.
-For me, women are more powerful united than divided and that cheating never wins but always comes with a price tag attached.
+For me, women are more powerful united than divided, cheating never wins, but always comes with a price tag attached.
 Produced by Warner Brothers Pictures, Wonder Woman 1984 streams on Christmas Day!
 Happy Holidays!!